-Applicants who have successfully completed the equivalent of Virginia Tech's Curriculum for Liberal Education, especially those who have completed an associate's degree at a Virginia two-year college, receive preference in the admission process.
+Applicants who have successfully completed the equivalent of Virginia Tech's core curriculum, especially those who have completed an associate's degree at a Virginia two-year college, receive preference in the admission process.

 The most important factors considered for admission are: completion or substantial progress toward completing prerequisite courses, particularly freshman English, math, and science appropriate for the intended major; and overall GPA in college course work.
-Most competitive applicants will present a GPA of 3.0 or better.
-In majors where applications exceed available space, such as business, communication, computer science, and engineering the competitive GPA may be even higher.
-The majors of architecture, interior design, and industrial design are reviewed on our most selective basis and generally demand GPAs above the 3.5 range.
+Although the admissions committee considers applicants with cumulative GPA of 2.5 (on a 4.0 scale), most competitive applicants will present a GPA of 3.0 or better.
+In majors where applications exceed available space, such as architecture, business, communication, computer science, industrial design, and engineering the competitive GPA may be even higher.

 Application Forms and Deadlines

 Applications that remain incomplete by the application deadline are subject to withdrawal by the Admissions Office.